wordofwarning/wordofwarning.org/current/2019-springsummer/index.md

 I've been around a while, a really long while… and in that time, I've been responsible for making the Arndale Tower flash, wrapping Cathedral Gardens in 7km of hazard tape, and encouraging a mass audience conga and a glitter-cannon *Hallelujah chorus*!
 On the less eccentric side, over the years hÅb has also worked with literally hundreds of young NW artists to help them create new pieces of theatre + dance.

+>*…evenings like Works Ahead are vital.
+The event at Z-arts is an annual scratch theatre night which allows artists to present the prepubescent stages of their work to an audience who are expecting something weird, personal and entirely half-done.*<br><a href="http://www.thestateofthearts.co.uk/features/works-ahead-expect-something-weird-personal-entirely-half-done" target="_blank">The State of The Arts (2018 review)</a>

 Please send programming enquiries to me at <mailto:info@habmcr.org>

-I'm joined in this lunacy by John Franklin, greenroom's long time programme co-ordinator, and Catherine (Cat) Shaw — the friendly faces greeting you and eliciting your feedback at many of our events; we’re grateful for the support of our occasional band of hÅbettes.
+I'm joined in this lunacy by John Franklin, greenroom's long time programme co-ordinator, and Catherine (Cat) Shaw — the friendly faces greeting you and eliciting your feedback at many of our events; we're grateful for the ongoing support of our occasional band of hÅbettes.

 #### What our audiences have said about us
 >• *Always special, bringing the unexpected and intriguing, thank you.*<br>• *Bringing some of the most interesting performance work in the world to our city.*<br>• *Fabulous for seeing things different from the mainstream machine.*<br>• *Great organisation — a reason to move to Manchester.*<br>• *I don't know what I would do with my spare time without you.*<br>• *Refreshing company that brings diverse shows to our door steps.*<br>• *WoW are great, supporting emerging work and bringing it to new audiences.*